 Personally, I always want to look 8-10 years younger.
 I think that this is reasonable and doable and I don’t need to go to any extremes to achieve this.
 A while back, in an effort to look and feel more youthful, I changed my hair color to a very soft pastel pink (see a photo of my hair and my personal trick for aging smartly!).
 My image consultant friend Bethany tweeted me and said “Bravo on the hair color change!
 To never change anything about one’s image is a fast-track to looking dated.”
 I love that.
 The key to looking younger is to change it up.
 And I’m actually going to get bangs cut in November for the first time in years.

 Need expert advice from a licensed esthetician?
 Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or FaceTime.
 For more expert advice check out the blog.
-Also sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and Instagram and join the discussion on our Facebook page.
+Also, sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and Instagram and join the discussion on our Facebook page.
 You’ll be your own skin care expert in no time.
 Get the #ReneeRouleauGlow!